Note

 Important

-The Azure IoT Edge for Linux on Windows (EFLOW) virtual machine is isolated from the Windows host OS and the virtual machine doesn't have access to the host file system.
-By default, the EFLOW virtual machine has its own file system and has no access to the folders or files on the host computer.
-The EFLOW file and folder sharing mechanism provides a way to share Windows files and folders to the CBL-Mariner Linux EFLOW VM.
+The Azure IoT Edge for Linux on Windows (EFLOW) virtual machine is isolated from the Windows host OS, and the virtual machine can't access the host file system.
+By default, the EFLOW virtual machine has its own file system and can't access folders or files on the host computer.
+The EFLOW file and folder sharing mechanism lets you share Windows files and folders with the CBL-Mariner Linux EFLOW VM.

-This article shows you how to enable the folder sharing between the Windows host OS and the EFLOW virtual machine.
+This article shows you how to share a folder between the Windows host OS and the EFLOW virtual machine.

 Prerequisites